 - 12. Return to the Performance Options page and to the Advanced tab and click Apply and then OK. - 13.
 Restart your system for these changes to take effect.

 Optimizations related to Windows 10 Visual Effects

-The performance Options dialog is accessible from Control Panel>System and Security>System>Advanced System Settings.
-For profiles C, D and E, we recommend that you disable the 'Show window contents while dragging' policy.
-Additional performance optimizations are gained by adjusting Windows Visual Effects for best performance as described below.
+The performance Options dialog is accessible from Control Panel > System and Security > System > Advanced System Settings.
+Performance optimizations are gained by adjusting Windows Visual Effects for best performance as described below.